 Mini Marshmallows.
 The perfect size to fit inside!

-White Chocolate Chips.
+White Chocolate Chips or melting wafers.
 These are melted to drizzle on the outside for decoration and flavor.

 What Mold to use for Hot Chocolate Bombs?